-Growing up, I used to always watch the Food Network.
-I loved watching chefs whip up new dishes and teach me a different recipe.
+Growing up, I religiously watched the Food Network.
+I loved watching chefs whip up new dishes and teach me different recipes.
 Nowadays, it’s the complete opposite because I almost never watch cooking shows.
-If I want to watch a show about food, it has to be entertaining and more about the history of the dish then about a specific recipe.
+If I want to watch a show about food, it has to be extremely entertaining.
 My latest indulgence has been the Netflix show, “The Chef” with Roy Favreau and Roy Choi.
 It’s great to see two genuine people get together to eat, cook and just be themselves.
 In one episode, the members visit The Optimist in Atlanta, where Chef Ford Fry prepares a shrimp appetizer dish.
 My mouth was salivating as I watched him fire up shrimp with chile jam.
 In an attempt to recreate the dish, here is my interpretation with coconut lime chile shrimp served on sourdough.
 It may not be the same appetizer but let me tell you, it is delicious.

 **Helpful tips and common mistakes